Christian and Muslim clerics pledge to tackle insecurity in N. Cameroon

 ”We want to say no to what is happening, unfortunately, in neighboring Central African Republic and Nigeria.
 We want to live here in good relationships between Muslims and Christians.
 We say no to all those who want to come from outside to disturb our current climate of peace” said Mgr Philip Stevens, Bishop of Maroua-Mokolo, in a telephone interview with World Watch Monitor.

-The long standing peaceful cohabitation witnessed by religious communities in Northern Cameroon has been challenged in recent months following the abduction of the girls, and of several Europeans, by Boko Haram militants.
+The long standing peaceful cohabitation witnessed by religious communities in Northern Cameroon has been challenged in recent months following the abduction of the girls, and of several Europeans, by an extremist group that is located primarily in Northern Nigeria militants.